Critical Elements Lithium: Is Quebec ready to deliver new North American supply?

 Financing momentum

-Critical Elements has received a conditional $20 million contribution from the Critical Mineral Infrastructure Fund and a conditional support letter for US$150 million in long-term debt from a major institution.
+Critical Elements has received a conditional $20 million contribution from the Critical Mineral Infrastructure Fund and a conditional support letter for up to US$150 million in long-term debt from a major institution.
 Leadership views this package as a key advantage when competing to supply fast-growing battery and electric vehicle markets.

 Demand backdrop